apache/spark/docs/sql-ref-datatypes.md

 *: An overflow can occur (cast ShortType in ByteType)
 $: Lost precision can occur

-If an overflow occurs and ANSI compliance is activated (`spark.sql.ansi.enabled` is set to true for casting or `spark.sql.storeAssignmentPolicy=ANSI` for store assignment casting) an exception will be thrown.
+If an overflow occurs and ANSI compliance is activated an exception will be thrown.
 Otherwise, a truncate value will be used.
 See more on [Ansi Compliance](sql-ref-ansi-compliance.html#type-conversion).
+By default ANSI mode is inactive for explicit casting (`spark.sql.ansi.enabled` is set to false) and is active for store assignment casting (`spark.sql.storeAssignmentPolicy=ANSI`)

 #### Type Casting Examples